A traditional flavour

 Pageants based on popular children’s books

-Many churches have used Nicholas Allen’s “Jesus Christmas Party” (see scripts under our pageant downloads).
+Many churches have used Nicholas Allen’s “Jesus Christmas Party” as a basis for their script.
 All the Innkeeper wants is a good night’s sleep…

 Other books you might like to try include:

-“The Ox and the Donkey” by Gunter Spang.
-This is a beautiful story and works really well as the basis for a nativity pageant.
+“The Ox and the Donkey”.
+This is a beautiful story written by by Gunter Spang works really well as the basis for a nativity pageant.
 It incorporates Jesus’ flight to Egypt with Mary and Joseph.
 Lucy Davey (renowned children’s author and member at Upper Clutha Presbyterian) has used this with young children very successfully by narrating most of the story from the book while the children mime.
 She suggests adding in songs and carols to be sung by the children and congregation.
 Click here for a list of the songs used and their placement in the text.

 Children love animals, and can often relate more easily to the emotions experienced by an animal in a story or play than they can to those of adult characters.
 Many Christmas plays bring a fresh perspective by viewing the events of the first Christmas through the eyes of animal characters, from the sheep in the fields to the animals in the stable.
 Here are a couple of home-grown animal plays: “Animal Nativity” written by Shelly and Anne of Kaikorai Presbyterian Church, and “Animal Nativity – Born in the Stable” written by Pat Lerwill of St Margaret’s Presbyterian Church, Silverstream, both have plenty of animals to keep things moo-ving.